 The Department of Special Investigations of the government of Thailand ("DSI") conducted an investigation into alleged underpayment by our subsidiary, Philip Morris (Thailand) Limited ("PM Thailand"), of customs duties and excise taxes relating to imports from the Philippines covering the period 2003-2007.
 On January 18, 2016, the Public Prosecutor filed charges against our subsidiary and seven former and current employees in the Bangkok Criminal Court alleging that PM Thailand and the individual defendants jointly and with the intention to defraud the Thai government, under-declared import prices of cigarettes to avoid full payment of taxes and duties in connection with import entries of cigarettes from the Philippines during the period of July 2003 to June 2006.
-The government is seeking a fine of approximately THB 80.8 billion (approximately \$2.4 billion).
+The government sought a fine of approximately THB 80.8 billion (approximately \$2.2 billion).
 In May 2017, Thailand enacted a new customs act.
 The new act, which took effect in November 2017, substantially limits the amount of fines that Thailand could seek in these proceedings.
 PM Thailand believes that its declared import prices are in compliance with the Customs Valuation Agreement of the World Trade Organization and Thai law and that the allegations of the Public Prosecutor are inconsistent with several decisions already taken by Thai Customs and other Thai governmental agencies.
 Trial in the case began in November 2017 and concluded in September 2019.
-In November 2019, the trial court found our subsidiary guilty of under-declaration of the prices and imposed a fine of approximately THB 1.2 billion (approximately \$35 million).
+In November 2019, the trial court found our subsidiary guilty of under-declaration of the prices and imposed a fine of approximately THB 1.2 billion (approximately \$33 million).
 The trial court dismissed all charges against the individual defendants.
 In December 2019, as required by the Thai law, our subsidiary paid the fine.
 This payment is included in other assets on the condensed consolidated balance sheets and negatively impacted net cash provided by operating activities in the condensed consolidated statements of cash flows in the period of payment.
 Our subsidiary filed an appeal of the trial court's decision.
 In addition, the Public Prosecutor filed an appeal of the trial court's decision challenging the dismissal of charges against the individual defendants and the amount of the fine imposed.
 If our subsidiary ultimately prevails on appeal, then Thailand will be required to return this payment to our subsidiary.
-The appellate court is scheduled to issue its decision on the appeals on June 1, 2022.
+The appellate court issued its decision on the appeals on June 1, 2022.
+The appellate court affirmed the findings of under-declaration of import prices of cigarettes but reduced the fine to approximately THB 122 million (approximately \$3.3 million) finding the trial court erred in its calculation of the under-declaration and fine.
+The appellate court affirmed the acquittals of the individual defendants.
+Both the Public Prosecutor and our subsidiary may appeal the decision to the Supreme Court of Thailand.